aureole-420/physical-wellness-prediction/assignment_writeup.md

 a large amount of data about personal activity relatively inexpensively.
 In this project, the goal will be to use data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants, to quantify how well they do it.
 They were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
-More information is available from the website here

-### Data
 * Data used for the assignment is kindly provided by http://groupware.les.inf.puc-rio.br/har

-The training data for this project are available here: https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv The test data are available here: https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv
+data for training
+https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv

+data for testing
+https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv

 ### Data Cleaning